NEXT UP ON this.

 'We have advances in almost every material – concretes, metals, timber, steel – that are allowing us to change the basis of the designs.
 All of this is leading to a surge of creativity and innovation in almost every field of engineering'

-Earlier this month, Business Insider also reported on the strong demand from Australian businesses for people with engineering skills.
+In early 2018, Business Insider also reported on the strong demand from Australian businesses for people with engineering skills.

 ‘We’re seeing a strong national demand for STEM skills — science, technology, engineering and mathematics — which reflects a global talent shortage,’ the article quoted Kendra Banks, managing director of job searching site Seek as saying.